JetBrains/KEEP/proposals/collection-literals.md

 ```

 It's a technical restriction driven by the fact that, in Kotlin, extensions can win over members if members are not applicable.
+The restriction avoids the need to consider imported `of`s and the need to check their restrictions.
-The presence of extensions makes it impossible to check all further restrictions.
+The presence of the extensions makes it impossible to check all further restrictions on the `of` function declaration side.

 One could argue that it's already possible for all other `operator`s in Kotlin to be declared as extensions rather than members,
 and it feels limiting not being possible to do the same for `operator fun of`.